 Malaysia is a highly diverse country, both geographically and culturally.
 With three main ethnic groups; Malays, Chinese and Indians, Malaysia is home to a variety of festivals including Chinese New Year, Deepavali (Hindi festival of lights) and Eid al-Fitr (Muslim celebration marking the end of Ramadan).
-With its diverse culture comes a heaven for foodies, with cuisines influenced by Thailand, Indonesia, China and India.
+With its diverse culture comes a heaven for foodies, with cuisines influenced by Chinese, Indian, Thai and other Asian cusines.

 Do not travel to Malaysia.

 If it’s your first time visiting Malaysia, a good place to start is in Kuala Lumpur, the nation’s capital.
 It’s a modern architectural marvel that is a hub for South-East Asia.
 Here you’ll find a buzzing culinary scene and shopping galore.

 Head out of the city and you’ll find Taman Negara, the world’s oldest tropical rainforest – even older than the Amazon rainforest.
 It’s estimated to be approximately 130 million years old.
 If you’re lucky enough to visit, see if you can catch a glimpse of the famous Malayan tiger.

 For those who prefer a cultural experience, visit Kek Lok Si (the Temple of Supreme Bliss), the largest Buddhist temple in South-East Asia, built in 1893.
 It’s situated on the island of Penang and boasts a seven-story pagoda with stunning white alabaster and bronze statues of the Buddha.

 As exciting as a trip to Malaysia may be, it’s important to consider the risks of disease and illness that can very quickly turn an unbelievable trip of a lifetime into an unforgettable one, for all the wrong reasons.